bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 ## How maps and data are different

-* Like most people, you might find that the terms "maps" and "data" blend together in your head
+* Like most people, you might find that the terms "maps" and "data" blend together in your head.
 * Do you think ...
     * Is a map data?
     * Does a map *show* data?
     * Is a map *made up of* data?
     * Are *all* maps related to data, or are data maps a particular type of map?
 * A metaphor from language
-    * Data sets are the "words" which, in isolation, don't mean very much
+    * Data sets are the "words" which, in isolation, don't mean very much.
-    * A mapmaker uses a "grammar" to make data communicable
+    * A mapmaker uses a "grammar" to make data communicable.
-* Breaking down a map into its components allows us to understand what's going on
+* Breaking down a map into its components allows us to understand what's going on.
-* It also gives us a framework for thinking about how to "speak" in this language yourself
+* It also gives us a framework for thinking about how to "speak" in this language yourself.

 <Hideable title="More reading on your own time">